brendanhay/gogol/gogol-monitoring/README.md

 ## Description

-A client library for the Google Stackdriver Monitoring.
+A client library for the Google Cloud Monitoring.

 ## Contribute